jengrantt/BAISCapstoneFinalProject/README.md

   - Test Set AUC: 0.895
 - Sentiment Analysis
 - Random Forest Modeling

+## Executing the Project
+- All preprocessing scripts for the data can be found in the Process Folder under data cleaning and preprocessing scripts folder
+- Data preprocessing was executed using R Studio
+- All modeling scripts for the data can be found in the Process Folder under the modeling scripts folder
+- Modeling was executed using Python and Orange Data Mining
+- Overall findings are extensively discussed within the Final Project Report which can be found in the Project Report Folder and in the Final Presentation/Poster found in the Presentation Folder

 ### Key Findings
 - Critical factors reducing termination risk: